 In identifying potential director candidates, the Nominating and Governance Committee considers Board candidates through a variety of methods and sources.
 These include suggestions from current Board members, senior management, stockholders, professional search firms and other sources.
 At this time, the Nominating and Governance Committee does not have a policy with regard to the consideration of director candidates recommended by stockholders.
 While the Nominating and Governance Committee does not have such a formal policy, it will consider such a recommendation, as reflected by its decision to recommend Mr. Ricciardi to the Board following a stockholder recommendation.
-Our Nominating and Corporate Governance Committee reviews all candidates in the same manner regardless of the source of the recommendation.
-In the case of a new director candidate, the Nominating and Governance Committee also determines whether the nominee is independent based upon applicable NASDAQ listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
+Our Board believes that it is appropriate that the Nominating and Corporate Governance Committee does not have such a policy because the Nominating and Corporate Governance Committee does not have such a policy because the Nominating and Corporate Governance Committee does not have such a policy because the Nominating and Corporate Governance Committee does not have such a policy because the Nominating and Corporate Governance Committee reviews all candidates in the same manner regardless of the source of the recommendation.
+In the case of a new director candidate, the Nominating and Governance Committee also determines whether the nominee is independent based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
 Among the qualifications to be considered in the selection of candidates are broad experience in business, finance or administration, familiarity with the Company's industry, and prominence and reputation.
 Since prominence and reputation in a particular profession or field of endeavor are what bring most persons to the Board's attention, there is further consideration of whether the individual has the time available to devote to the work of the Board and one or more of its committees.
-In addition, our Nominating and Governance Committee will consider whether the candidate assists in achieving a mix of members that represents a diversity of backgrounds and experience, including with respect to age, gender, international background, race and specialized experience.
-Each year, our Nominating and Governance Committee reviews its Board membership criteria and assesses the composition of the Board against the criteria.
+In addition, our Nominating and Governance Committee will consider whether the candidat

-The Nominating and Governance Committee discussed committee business a number of times during the year and held two formal meetings.
+The Nominating and Governance Committee discussed committee business a number of times during the year and held three formal meetings.
 The Nominating and Governance Committee has adopted a written charter that is available to stockholders on the Company's website at http://investors.dynavax.com/corporate-governance.